Northwest Fuchsia Society

 Get rid of them in whatever manner you prefer.
 There are some good 'slug riddance' products on the market.

-Put whatever you choose near moist, shady areas like where slugs can get under wood, leaves...
+Put your product of choice near moist, shady areas like where slugs can get under wood, leaves...

-Add it to your gallon watering can and water the soil.
+Once dissolved, add to remaining water and pour into your watering can and water the soil.

 For cleaning pots, greenhouses, eliminating mold and algae-